The Perfect Corned Beef and Cabbage Recipe

 • 3 Bay Leaves

-• 1 Pound Baby Carrots
+• 1 Pound Baby Carrots, Rinsed

-• 1 Head Cabbage, Outside Leaves Removed
+• 1 Head Cabbage, Outside Leaves and Core Removed, and Cut into 4 Pieces

-• Spicy mustard or horseradish Optional
+• Spicy Mustard or Horseradish Optional

 Instructions

-• In an 8-quart pot place the corned beef fat side up.
+• In an 8-quart pot, place the corned beef fat side up.

-• Add the Guinness and the corned beef seasoning packet and add water until it covers the meat by 1 inch, approximately 8 cups.
+• Add the Guinness and the corned beef seasoning packet, and add water until it covers the meat by 1 inch, approximately 8 cups.

 • Cover and simmer over low heat for 4 to 5 hours or until the meat is tender and has an internal temperature of 160 F.